alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Obtaining Alabama Criminal Court Records

 Following the provisions of Alabama public information laws on judicial records, state residents and interested members of the public may view or obtain copies of Alabama criminal court records.
 Generally, criminal court record requests are made to the court clerk of the court where the case was filed or heard.
 As such, the procedure for accessing criminal court records differs from court to court.
-However, the most popular channels utilized in accessing criminal court records are:
+However, the most popular channels utilized in accessing criminal court records generally involve:

-• Using the state-operated, judicial district or third party online resources
+• Using the state-operated, judicial district or third-party online resources

 How Do I Access Alabama Criminal Court Records Online?